 The story, our story, starts with me.

 I grew up on a farm in middle Tennessee.
-Daddy was a farmer, diversifying our income from milking cows, raising tobacco and growing 500,000 peach trees which had to be budded in the hot July sun to sell to the large Peach Orchards in Georgia, South Carolina and Texas.
-Mama was a homemaker rearing 6 children, tending the gardens, cooking, canning and freezing our food, which kept her busy.
-It was assumed by most people, I’d stick around the farm, maybe be a school teacher like my grandparents.
-But, I did none of those things.
+Daddy was a farmer, diversifying our income from milking cows, raising tobacco, and growing 500,000 peach trees which had to be budded in the hot July sun to sell to the large Peach Orchards in Georgia, South Carolina, and Texas.
+Mama was a homemaker rearing 6 children, tending the gardens, cooking, canning, and freezing our food, which kept her busy.
+It was assumed by most people, I would stick around the farm, maybe be a schoolteacher like my grandparents.
+But I did none of those things.

 So, I immediately called and asked for interviews with the best firms on Wall Street—and was selected by the top three for their training programs.

-I knew this business wasn’t about numbers.
+I knew this business was not about numbers.
 It was about relationships and people.
 I was drawn to them, their life stories, and what they wanted for their future.
 When someone feels you care about them, they think differently about you.